EdgeApp/yaob/README.md

 expect(local.double(3)).equals(6)
 ```

 This provides a way to put synchronous methods on your API objects.
 Just put the methods in the shared base class, and they will exist on both sides of the bridge.
-Note that these methods will *not* be able to access instance properties, since those aren't bridged.
+Note that these methods will *not* be able to access properties or methods that begin with underscores, since those aren't bridged.
 The synchronous methods can only access whatever public API the client side could access anyhow.

 The `Bridge` constructors on both sides of a messaging interface need to receive the same `sharedClasses` table for this to work properly.